mdomore/cloud_training/docs/STRUCTURE.md

 - Personal notes and progress tracking
 - Project-specific files

-Each subdirectory has a minimal README that points to the consolidated documentation.
+Phase directories are maintained for organizing exercises and examples, with minimal README files pointing to the consolidated documentation.

 ## 🎯 Benefits